Escobita/selenium/selenium-core/selenium-website/src/main/rst/01_introducing_selenium.rst

 ..
 I'm not sure about this section.
 We already have some sample test scripts in both the IDE and RC sections.
-In addition, I'm not sure if the selenium introduction is the right place to start putting some code.
+In addition, I'm not sure if the selenium introduction is the right place to start putting code.

 About this Book
 ---------------